So, it's finally time to sell your beloved boat and want to get the best return possible. So, just how do boat owners improve boat resale value?

 You have a choice—do you improve the boat's value to potential buyers with a clean, serviced, and well-maintained package that will attract buyers, or simply dump it for a low price, if you can?

-A vessel should be presented in excellent condition to attract and impress potential buyers.
-You should also be able to display a record of regular maintenance and proof of ownership and registration.
+You should always present your boat in excellent condition to attract and impress potential buyers.
+You should also be able to share a record of regular maintenance and proof of ownership and registration.
 Most importantly, the vessel should be clean, neat, tidy, and visually appealing.
 Confidence in your product will psychologically encourage a buyer.

 Step 1 - The Cleanout